 According to the US FDA, daily consumption of 25 g of soy seems to be safe.
 This amount of soy could also help lower cholesterol levels (20).

 It also is believed that the intake of 50 g of soy protein per day could help prevent heart disease, diabetes, and estrogen-dependent cancers.
 However, more research is warranted.

 There is limited information on the excess intake of soy protein/soybeans.
 But we don’t recommend you take more than 25 grams per day.

 Is Eating Too Much Soy Harmful?

 There is little information about the toxicity of soy protein.
-In limited doses, soy protein may be helpful for women who are at high risk of breast cancer, (21).
+In limited doses, soy protein may be helpful for women who are at a high risk of breast cancer (21).

-That’s why it is mandatory that you talk to your healthcare provider about the intake limit.
+Hence, it is important you talk to your healthcare provider about a suitable dosage for you.

 Soy protein could be the reason Asians have historically had lower rates of cardiovascular disease.
 Their menopausal symptoms and incidence of breast cancer, diabetes, and obesity are also lower than their Western counterparts (23).